sakhtar1/sarwar_consults/README.md

 # SarwarConsults

-When you're a small business and you're looking to grow your company, advertisement plays a huge role.
+If you're a small business and you're looking to grow your company, advertisement plays a huge role.
 SarwarConsults gem was created to make it easy for these small businesses to analyze and figure out what they're looking for through answering a few questions.
 Once they answer the questions, they are presented with the information that best fits their requirements.

 ## Installation